‘Shadowrun trilogy’ available for free on GOG this weekend

 - READ MORE: The best RPGs you can play in 2021

 The Shadowrun games are turn-based RPGs set in the tabletop Shadowrun universe.
-Set in cyberpunk dystopias with a fantasy twist, the namesake comes from a ‘shadowrun’ which is an act of data theft at rival corporations.
+Based around cyberpunk dystopias with a fantasy twist, the namesake comes from a ‘shadowrun’ which is an act of data theft at rival corporations.

 The trilogy includes Shadowrun Returns, Shadowrun: Dragonfall – Director’s Cut, and Shadowrun: Hong Kong.
 Developed by Harebrained Schemes, the trilogy also includes extra content like an anthology pdf and some soundtracks.